zorro-del-caribe/ship-hold/README.md

 ## Introduction

-**ship-hold** is a data access framework for [Postgres](https://www.postgresql.org/) relational database system, developed for the [nodejs](https://nodejs.org/) platform (version > 6, if not transpiled).
+**ship-hold** is a *small* and *[fast]()* data access framework for [Postgres](https://www.postgresql.org/) relational database system, developed for the [nodejs](https://nodejs.org/) environment.

-It is based around intuitive [sql query builders](#query-builders) and allows you as well to manage model definitions and relations (with eager loading, etc).
-It defers quite a lot from other popular libraries so called **ORM** such [sequelize](http://docs.sequelizejs.com/) or [Bookshelf](http://bookshelfjs.org/):
+It is based around intuitive [sql query builders](#query-builders) which mirror closely the SQL syntax while keeping the flexibility functions may have.
+It also allows you to create convenient services and relations between them in order to easily query related resources (aka "eager loading").
+It is actually the only library I know of which has it right when it comes to nested pagination !

-they usually come with a lot of features (schema management, migrations, validations, etc) and more complex API's / code base (few thousands of sloc).
+It defers quite a lot from other popular libraries so called **ORM** such [sequelize](http://docs.sequelizejs.com/) or [Bookshelf](http://bookshelfjs.org/): they usually come with a lot of features (schema management, migrations, validations, different sql dialects, model instances, etc) and more complex API's / code base (we are usually talking about more than 200 api functions and more than 10/20 thousands of source lines of code).
-However, ship-hold focuses on a limited set of features and a very powerful [extension mechanism](#extend-ship-hold).
-As a result, [ship-hold-querybuilder](https://github.com/zorro-del-caribe/ship-hold-querybuilder) code base is less than 450 sloc and less than 600 for ship-hold itself.
-The idea is to build [extension modules](#list-of-extension-modules) with their own purposes/opinions, a little bit like popular web frameworks such [koajs](http://koajs.com/).
+However, ship-hold focuses on a limited set of features while remaining extensible (builders are just functions !)

 ## table of content

 1. [getting started](#getting-started)